 In conceptualising their practice students are directed to view painting as a medium essentially bound to other areas of humanities research.
 The discursive aspect of contemporary practice is key to the discipline.
 Regular visits to galleries and exhibitions form a core component of the course.
 Debate and discussion are encouraged.
 Cape Town has many of the country’s top galleries and the school has strong links with the profession.

 Stress is placed on ‘life after Michaelis’.
 We encourage students to view fourth year as preparation for a solo exhibition of a professional standard.
 Career guidance is deemed important and students’ abilities are reviewed in that respect.
 Throughout the year visiting artists contribute to both teaching and critique in the school.

 Painting has well-equipped, well-lit and spacious studios, resourced with a workshop for the production of canvases and painting supports.
 A dedicated technician assists students in the preparation of grounds and primers.

-Photography holds much currency in contemporary visual art as many contemporary artists use photography as part of their art-making processes and final production.
+Photography holds much currency in contemporary visual art as many artists use photography as part of their art-making processes and final production.

-Our graduates work in a number of fields, not only as professional fine artists but also as professional photographers working in fashion, in the film and television industry, advertising, publications, printmedia and teaching.
+Our graduates work in a number of fields, not only as professional fine artists and curators but also as professional photographers working in fashion, in the film and television industry, advertising, publications, printmedia and teaching.

 Printmaking continues to inform and shape the visual field, providing not only a means for the transfer of information, but also a resource for the exploration and communication of ideas.
 While most contemporary artists use print as a part of their practice, printmaking also enjoys rich cultural and political traditions and both of these are explored in the teaching programme.
 Attention is drawn to current technical and conceptual developments in printmaking as well as to the deep history of printmaking and printmaking workshops in South Africa.
 Printmaking is approached through its theoretical tenets and attention is drawn to those aspects of the discipline that distinguish it from other visual practices.